Brazil's Bolsonaro says United States will soon send vaccines to Brazil

-Brazil President Jair Bolsonaro said on Wednesday that U.S. President Joe Biden will soon send doses of the AstraZeneca (AZN.L) COVID-19 vaccine to the South American country, which has recorded the world's second-deadliest coronavirus outbreak.
+RIO DE JANEIRO (Reuters) - Brazil President Jair Bolsonaro said on Wednesday that U.S. President Joe Biden will soon send doses of the AstraZeneca COVID-19 vaccine to the South American country, which has recorded the world’s second-deadliest coronavirus outbreak.

 Our Standards: The Thomson Reuters Trust Principles.